-An alternative to investor control can bring back the gold example discussed above.
+For an alternative to investor control, return to the gold example discussed above.
 The supply and demand of gold determines the price.
-Many different entities mine gold and sell gold, that gold may then be resold.
+Many different entities mine and sell gold, the mined gold may then be resold on a secondary market.
 The physical commodity of gold only differs from cryptocurrencies in that a person can hand another the physical asset, for a digital asset a network must be functional to transfer the asset.
-Some investors purchase gold with the primary expectation of profit, but the SEC does not regulate people who wish to sell gold on the spot market.
+Some investors purchase gold with the primary expectation of profit, but the SEC and CFTC do not regulate people who wish to sell gold on the spot market.

 An additional test which the SEC uses to determine whether there was an expectation of profit is the risk-capital test.
 The risk-capital test focuses on “the likelihood that the investor’s initial contribution will result in an ultimate loss due to failure of the product.”